denisecase/johnson-family-cabin/README.md

 Lower level has [2-bedrooms, 2-full baths](images/Chalet%20mod%204.jpg).
 Both bedrooms, "Little Finland" and "Da Norge", offer a nice jumping off spot to adventures.

-Look-out loft holds carpeted "Camp Connie" - a great place for the younguns to sleep out, pitch tents, read, and plan adventures.
+Look-out loft holds carpeted "Camp Connie" - a great place for the young'uns to sleep out, pitch tents, read, and plan adventures.

 Hall Hall takes you through the home to the open gathering area up front.